Interana/eventsim/README.md

 eventsim
 ========

 Eventsim is a program  that generates event data for testing and demos.
-It's written in Scala (which provides a good balance of scalability, brevity, and clarity).
-It's designed to replicate page requests for a fake music web site (picture something like Spotify); it's designed to look like real use data, but be totally fake.
+It's written in Scala, because we are big data hipsters (at least sometimes).
+It's designed to replicate page requests for a fake music web site (picture something like Spotify); the results look like real use data, but are totally fake.

 Statistical Model
 =================